JetBrains/kotlin-web-site/docs/topics/data-analysis/kotlin-notebook-add-dependencies.md

 %use libraryName
 ```

-You can also use the autocompletion feature in Kotlin Notebook to quickly access available libraries.
+You can also use the autocompletion feature in Kotlin Notebook to quickly access available libraries:

 ![Autocompletion feature in Kotlin Notebook](autocompletion-feature-notebook.png){width=700}

 ## Add Kotlin DataFrame and Kandy libraries to your Kotlin Notebook